-Stay up to date on state law developments - The basic contours of the new state laws are unlikely to change, but important updates will come from a variety of sources-from state

-For example, California and Colorado have not finalized regulations implementing the

-Staying abreast of state privacy news will help your organization evolve with this changing
+- Stay up to date on state law developments The basic contours of the new state laws are unlikely to change, but important updates will come from a variety of sources-from state agency regulations to attorney general opinions. - For example, California and Colorado have not finalized regulations implementing the new laws. - Staying abreast of state privacy news will help your organization evolve with this changing landscape.